lgtm-migrator/ngrok-fork/README.md

 **PLEASE READ THIS PARAGRAPH FIRSTLY, VERY IMPORTANT !!!**

-For simplify the client build/usage, the **tls verify** logic will be skipped, so your traffic is **in-secure**, please DO NOT use this service to transfer sensitive/production data.
+To simplify the client build/usage, the **tls verify** logic will be skipped, so your traffic is **in-secure**, please DO NOT use this service to transfer sensitive/production data.

 ## client setup